 Insert the following after the 2nd paragraph:

 The basic rules for a STA are defined below.
-Additional rules for an HE STA that sets the HE Dynamic SM Power Save subfield to 1 in the HE MAC Capabilities Information field in the HE Capabilities element it transmits in the 2.4 GHz or 5 GHz band, or sets the SM Power Save subfield to 1 in the HE 6 GHz Band Capabilities element it transmits in the 6 GHz band is defined in 26.14.4 (HE dynamic SM power save).
+Additional rules for an HE STA in dynamic SM power save mode that sets the HE Dynamic SM Power Save subfield to 1 in the HE MAC Capabilities Information field in the HE Capabilities element it transmits are defined in 26.14.4 (HE dynamic SM power save).(#25048)

 Change the 3rd and 4th paragraph as follows:

 In dynamic SM power save mode, the STA enables its multiple receive chains when it receives the start of a frame exchange sequence addressed to it.
 Such a frame exchange sequence shall start with a single-spatial stream individually addressed frame that requires an immediate response and that is addressed to the STA in dynamic SM power save mode.
 An RTS/CTS sequence may be used for this purpose.
 The STA shall, subject to its spatial stream capabilities (see 9.4.2.55.4 (Supported MCS Set field) and 9.4.2.157.3 (Supported VHTMCS and NSS Set field)) and operating mode (see 11.41 (Notification of operating mode changes)), be capable of receiving a PPDU that is sent using more than one spatial stream a SIFS after the end of its response frame transmission.
-The STA switches to the multiple receive chain mode when it receives if it responds to the frame addressed to it and switches back immediately when the frame exchange sequence ends. (#24044)
+The STA may switch back to the single receive chain mode immediately after the end of the frame exchange sequence.(#25048) (#24044)

 (..existing texts…)